Pastoral Care

 Mr Luke Goodman - Senior Deputy Head: Pastoral / Designated Safeguarding Lead

-The two quite distinct year-group phases between Year 7 to Year 9 and Year 10 to Year 11 are appreciated and, with the guidance of all Senior School staff members, tutors can act as a voice of reason or correction throughout the duration of a pupil's education in these years.
+• An appreciation for the two quite distinct year-group phases between Year 7 and 9, and Year 10 and 11, helps Senior School staff members and Form Tutors act as a voice of reason or correction throughout the duration of a pupil's education in these years.

 Health & Wellbeing Lessons

-As part of children's education at Clifton High School, we promote personal wellbeing and development through a comprehensive Personal, Social, Health and Economic (PSHE) education programme, known as Health and Wellbeing in the Senior School.
+As part of Clifton High School's Senior School education, we actively promote personal wellbeing and development through a comprehensive Personal, Social, Health and Economic (PSHE) Education Program, known as Health and Wellbeing.

-These vital lessons provide young people with the knowledge, understanding, strategies and practical skills to lead safe, healthy and productive lives and to meet their full potential.
+These vital lessons are implemented to provide young people with the knowledge, understanding, strategies and practical skills to lead safe, healthy and productive lives and to meet their full potential.

 To view a sample Health & Wellbeing timetable, click the link below: